urbit/urbit/pkg/hs/urbit-proto/baupla.md

   - a context type
   - optionally, a payload type
   - a moisture, which is wet or dry
-  - a variance, which is gold, lead, covariant or contravariant
+  - a variance, which is gold, lead, covariant, or contravariant
 - If it has a sample type, it's called a "door" and you use the `~()` notation
 - If it has an arm `$`, it's called a "gate" and you use the `()` notation.
   Presumably, it is also a door.